Luming-L/Project/macs2.md

 chr1    115791  237643  0.00000
 > already extend when calling peaks. now
 # Step 4: Build local bias track from control
-get maximum reads at a certain position
+get maximum number of reads at a certain position
 By default, MACS2 _callpeak_ function computes the local bias by taking the maximum bias from
 - surrounding 1kb (set by --slocal)
 - surrounding 10kb (set by --llocal)